 ```

-```{r}

-average_bill_length <- penguins %>%

-summarize(avg_bill_length = mean(bill_length_mm,

-na.rm = TRUE)) %>%

-pull(avg_bill_length)

-```

-The chart shows the distribution of bill lengths.
-The average bill length is `r average_bill_length` millimeters.

-Doing this would give us a fully-centered slide, as seen in Figure 8-9 below.

-[F08009.png]

-A fully centered slide

-You can also use the class .middle to vertically center the slide, as we’ll see in the next section.
+Doing this would give us a fully horizontally centered slide.
+To vertically center the slide, you can use the class .middle, as you’ll see in the next section.

 Adding Background Images to Slides

-The same syntax that we just used to center our entire slide can also enable us to add a background image.
-Below I’ve created a new slide, added the classes center and middle to horizontally and vertically align the content, and added a background image, surrounding the path to the image with url().
+The syntax we just used to center the entire slide can also enable us to add a background image.
+Lets create a new slide, use the classes center and middle to horizontally and vertically align the content, and add a background image by surrounding the path to the image with url().

 class: center, middle